top of page

 The microbiome is the community of trillions of microbes living mostly in our gut.
 It helps process food, regulate inflammation, support immunity, and influence metabolism, mood, and cognition.

-When these two systems work well, most other things work better.
+When these two systems work well, everything works better.

 Why this matters for daily life

-Understanding this doesn’t mean obsessing over biology.
-It simply changes how I think about choices.
-Instead of asking: “Is this diet good?” or “Is this habit healthy?” ,
+Understanding this changes how I think about choices.
+Instead of asking: “Is this diet good?” or “Is this habit healthy?”
+My first questions are...

 The big three supports

-Right now, improving three lifestyle pillars matter most for me: sleep, nutrition, and movement - including when I do what I choose to do.
+Based on this criteria, I have prioritized the three big lifestyle pillars: sleep, nutrition, and movement.
+This includes when I do what I choose to do.

 Sleep

-Repair and Restore time.
-Supports energy (MitoC).
-Gives our gut bugs time to reset.
+Sufficient regular repair and restore time is essential for energy (MitoC).
+It also gives our gut bugs time to reset.

 Nutrition